 Open source policy

 Cloudera adopted a revised enterprise open source policy modeled after that of Red Hat.
-This was initially detailed in a blog post in July 2019.
+This was initially detailed in a blog post in July 2019 and updated in February 2020.
 We continue to execute on that strategy.

 Subscription for binary access

 A key part of adopting the Red Hat model was that access to enterprise software binaries requires an active subscription.
 All Cloudera software version releases, maintenance and security releases, and new product releases require a subscription effective November 2019.
 This change was shared in the July 2019 open source policy blog.

 Prior to the merger of Hortonworks and Cloudera in January 2019, HDP and CDH node counts were determined quite differently, with many special exceptions and exclusions.
 We decided to streamline this and simply require a subscription for every node that runs Cloudera software.
 This change will be phased in as customers move to Cloudera Data Platform (CDP).
 The updated definitions are included in the licensed metrics section.